-- (a) The site evaluation committee consists of the following 9 persons, except as otherwise provided in (b) below: - (1) The commissioners of the commission; - (2) The commissioner of the department of environmental services or assistant commissioner as designee; - (2) The director of the division of water of the department of environmental services;
+- (a) The site evaluation committee consists of the following 9 persons, except as otherwise provided in (b) below: - (1) The commissioners of the commission; - (2) The commissioner of the department of environmental services: - (3) The commissioner of the department of resources and economic development; - (4) The commissioner of the department of transportation; - (5) The commissioner of the department of cultural resources or the director of the division of historical resources as designee; and - (6) Two members of the public appointed pursuant to RSA 162-H:3, I (f), except in any matter for which an alternate public member is appointed pursuant to RSA 162-H:3, XI. - (b) If at any time a member who is a state employee must recuse himself or herself on a matter, or is not otherwise available for good reason, such member shall designate a senior administrative employee or a staff attorney from his or her agency to sit on the committee. - (c) The committee shall be responsible for the following: - (1) Evaluation and issuance of any certificate for an energy facility under RSA 162-H and these rules; - (2) Determination of the terms and conditions of any certificate issued under RSA 162-H and these rules: - (3) Adjudication and determination of any petition filed under RSA 162-H and these rules; - (4) Monitoring of the construction and operation of any energy facility issued a certificate under RSA 162-H and these rules to ensure compliance with such certificate;

-- (3) The commissioner of the department of resources and economic development-or the director of the division of economic development as designee; - (4) The commissioner of the department of health and human services or one of the 2 most senior administrators within the department responsible for management of public health services as designeetransportation; - (5) The executive director commissioner of the fish and game department; - (6) The director of cultural resources or the office of energy and planning or deputy director as designee; - (7) The director of the division of parks and recreation; historical resources as designee; and - (8) The director of the division of forests and lands; - (9) The director of the division of air resources; - (10) The commissioner of the department of transportation or assistant commissioner as designee; - (11) The commissioners of the public utilities commission; and - (12) A staff engineer designated by the commissioners of the public utilities commission. - (b) (6) Two members of the public appointed pursuant to RSA 162-H:3, I (f), except in any matter for which an alternate public member is appointed pursuant to RSA 162-H:3, XI. - (b) If at any time a member who is a state employee must recuse himself or herself on a matter, or is not otherwise available for good reason, such member shall designate a senior administrative employee or a staff attorney from his or her agency to sit on the committee. - (c) The committee shall be responsible for evaluating, siting, the following: - (1) Evaluation and issuance of any certificate for an energy facility under RSA 162-H and these rules; - (2) Determination of the terms and conditions of any certificate issued under RSA 162-H and these rules; - (3) Adjudication and determination of any petition filed under RSA 162-H and monitoringthese rules; - (4) Monitoring of the construction and operation of energy related facilities as specified in RSA 162 H. any energy facility issued a certificate under RSA 162-H and these rules to ensure compliance with such certificate; - (5) Enforcement of the terms and conditions of any certificate issued under RSA 162-H and these rules; and - (6) Assistance to the public in understanding the requirements of RSA 162-H and these rules.
+- (5) Enforcement of the terms and conditions of any certificate issued under RSA 162-H and these rules; and - (6) Assistance to the public in understanding the requirements of RSA 162-H and these rules.